Simple but effective eco camping tips to make your next trip an ethical adventure

 - Dispose of your rubbish in designated bins and close the lid to stop animals from getting in and eating anything they shouldn’t.

-Stick to designated trails and camping spots where possible and just be mindful of how you explore because, after all, we’re the visitors in these beautiful landscapes.
+Stick to designated trails and camping spots where possible and just be mindful of how you explore.
+After all, we’re the visitors to these beautiful landscapes.
 This also means leaving those pretty flowers, rocks and shells where they are…

 Check out these useful beginners tips if you are allowed fires in the region.